maswiebe/maswiebe.github.io/assets/amip.md

 Second, we see that the fraction dropped doesn't vary with $$\gamma$$ at all.
 This is good news: previously, we saw that control variables only kill false positives when they have high partial-$$R^{2}$$.
 But dropping influential observations is equally effective for any value of $$\gamma$$.
+So dropping data is an effective robustness check where control variables fail.

-Hence, dropping data looks like an effective robustness check against false positives.
+Overall, dropping data looks like an effective robustness check against coincidental false positives.
 Hopefully this metric becomes a widely used robustness check, and will help root out bad research.

 ------------------